Timeyard

 3. Add the day-of-month of your end date.

 That’s it.
 No tricks, just bookkeeping.
-The only thing that bites people is February, which flips between 28 and 29 days depending on whether the year is a leap year.
+The only thing that bites people is February, which flips between 28 and 29 days depending on whether the year is a leap year (and the Persian calendar has its own leap rule, covered in Persian leap years, explained).
+For a countdown to one specific date, see days until Nowruz.
+The underlying “days between two dates” idea is exactly how serial date numbers work in spreadsheets (source: Microsoft, DATEDIF function).

 A worked example